ariejdl/key-patterns/ReadMe.md

 	- order
 	- spaces down and spaces across
 	- area to fill
+- draw walls for:
+	- order
+	- edges
-- draw walls for order and walls for corners
+	- and perhaps corners
-- fill edge (always half thickness?)
+- Choose a direction.
-- begin at one edge interjecting mitre line (from the acute side?), let the path follow its present direction until it is deflected by a wall, when on its current path is has no space to double back, let it double back.
+- Let the path follow its present direction until it is deflected by a wall
-- path must always be beside a wall or edge (doubling back may be what enables exploration of a wall therefore).
+- Path must always be beside a wall or edge (doubling back may be what enables exploration of a wall).
+Preference may be for the edge which ends first.

+does this work for the line travelling in both directions?
+Is this necessary?: when on its current path it has no space to double back, let it double back.

 edge cases for it: